 Some applicants are unsure whether to apply for the M.S. program or the Ph.D. program in Mathematics.
 You do not need to have a Master’s degree to enter the Ph.D. program; as part of completing the Ph.D. program you will automatically earn a M.S. degree along the way.
 If you are unsure, we recommend you apply to the Ph.D. program, since Ph.D. students are eligible for University fellowships that are not available to M.S. applicants.

-Applications should be submitted electronically to the Graduate School.
+Applications should be submitted electronically to the Graduate Admission Processing.
 Look for the Apply Now link.
 You will need to create an account on the CollegeNET application system.

 Your application should contain:

 - a brief (about 500 words) statement indicating why you wish to pursue graduate study and why Syracuse is a good fit for you